 - Highly inclusive companies are more likely to hit their financial target goals by up to 120%.

 The process of conducting a diversity and inclusion survey is very similar to an employee engagement study.
+It includes steps such as:

+Step 2.
 Conduct a Kick-off Meeting

-Draft the Survey Questions
+Step 3.
+Draft the DEI Survey Questions

 With the client’s objectives in mind, our employee survey company begins drafting the survey.
 To begin, we use a Google Doc.
 Our team makes comments and edits until it is perfect.